MaraScampini/cartographer-helper/README.md

 This was thought as an add-on to the board game Cartographers.

+It is developed using React and TypeScript and [deployed in Railway](https://cartographer-helper-production.up.railway.app).

-It is a roleplaying writing game consisting of a map in a sheet of paper where the player has to draw shapes to fulfill missions.
+Cartographers is a roleplaying writing game consisting of a map in a sheet of paper where the player has to draw shapes to fulfill missions.

 ![board](image.png)